andreaskaempf/adventofcode2022/README.md

   and find the value for one cell that makes the two sides of the root node equal (solved using gradient descent, *medium*).

+* **Day 22** (Go): Simulate movement on a 2D map, according to a list of instructions, which can either be to move n steps, or to turn 90 degrees left or right.
+There are obstacles to avoid, and one wraps around to the other side when walking off and edge.
+For Part 1, the map is in 2D.
+For Part 3, the map gets folded into a cube (*hard* and **incomplete**).

 * **Day 23** (Go): Simulate movement of "elves" on a map, with proposed moves rejected if they clash with any of the other "elves".
 For Part 1, report the number of free spaces in the rectangle that encloses all the elves at the end